tamjid-ahsan/dsc-phase-1-project/README.md

 3. All the analysis leads towards starting a ***franchise*** in a shared movie universe.
 This must be be priority when selecting genre, director and other crew and cast.
 There must be option for serialization in the future.
 And for this ****Horror, Thriller, Mystery**** or ****Adventure, Action, Comedy**** genre combination should be prioritized.

-    It very rare that a movie falls in only one genre this days.
+    It is very rare that a movie falls in only one genre this days.

 # Next Steps